 I don’t think I have to start all over again and explain what Office 365 is, why Microsoft has chosen the “mobile first cloud first” strategy and all that stuff.
 If you want to learn more about the services within Office 365 you should check out my Mastering common challenges with Office 365 series.

-Anyway.
-In this first post I would like to help you to figure out the most important tools and pages I am for monitoring and troubleshooting Office 365.
+In this short article I will help you to figure out the most important tools and pages I am using for monitoring and troubleshooting Office 365.

 First, the very good Microsoft Remote Connectivity Analyzer.
-This is either a webpage or the tool you can download and helps you not only with issues in your Office 365 environment, it helps you way beyond that.
-For example to troubleshoot pain points you are facing.
+This is either a website or the tool you can download which helps you not only with issues in your Office 365 environment, it helps you way beyond that.

-The Microsoft Support and Recovery Assistant for Office 365 helps you directly on your client.
+You find first the Microsoft Support and Recovery Assistant for Office 365 which helps you directly on your client.
 You download the tool, you run it (similar Click-to-Run experience installation like Office 365 ProPlus) and you get a bunch of options you can test.
-Pretty easy to use, but also very good in my opinion.
+It is pretty easy to use, but also very good in my opinion.

 There is also the Message Analyzer Tab where you can check you e.g. undeliverable mails you’ve received and even more.